On p-Jordan constant of Cremona group of rank 2 in odd characteristic: Introduction

 \begin{definition}[{see \cite[Definition~2.1]{Popov}}] A group~$\Gamma$ is called \emph{Jordan} (alternatively, one says that~$\Gamma$ has \emph{Jordan property}), if there exists a constant~\mbox{$J=J(\Gamma)$}, depending only on~$\Gamma$, such that any finite subgroup of $\Gamma$ contains a normal abelian subgroup of index at most~$J$. \end{definition}

 Thus, Theorem~\ref{theorem:Jordan} claims that the group $\GL_n(\Bbbk)$ (and thus also every linear algebraic group) over a field $\Bbbk$ of characteristic zero is Jordan.
+According to~\mbox{\cite[Theorem~1.6]{MengZhang}}, this property also holds for automorphism groups of projective varieties over a field of characteristic zero.
 Another important example of a Jordan group is the Cremona group $\Cr_2(\Bbbk)$ of rank~$2$, that is, the birational automorphism group of the projective plane, over a field $\Bbbk$ of characteristic zero, see~\mbox{\cite[Theorem~5.3]{Serre-2009}}.
+Furthermore, birational automorphism groups of higher-dimensional projective spaces over a field of characteristic zero are also known to be Jordan, see~\mbox{\cite[Theorem~1.8]{ProkhorovShramov-Cr}} and~\cite{Birkar}.

 The assertion of Theorem~\ref{theorem:Jordan} does not hold if $\Bbbk$ is an algebraically closed field of positive characteristic, see e.g.~\mbox{\cite[\S1]{ChenShramov}}.
 However, the following weaker property holds quite often for groups of geometric origin over such fields.
 In the sequel, for a finite group $G$ and a prime number $p$, we will denote by $G_{(p)}$ the $p$-Sylow subgroup of~$G$.